arduino/docs-content/content/arduino-cloud/02.features/00.security-considerations/security-considerations.md

 Security measures are applied to ensure confidentiality and integrity of data:
 * **Protection at rest**:
    * PII are stored in databases and the whole database is encrypted using the industry standard AES-256 encryption algorithm.
-   * Users’ credentials are hashed using PBKDF2.
+   * Users’ credentials are hashed using state of the art hashing algorithms.
 * **Protection in transit**:
    * Any Browser-based or API-based communication uses HTTPS protocol secured with TLS.
    * IoT devices are sending data to our cloud using MQTT protocol secured with TLS.